armory/docs/content/en/scale-agent/reference/agent-options.md

 Follow these steps to migrate accounts from Agent to Clouddriver:

 * Delete the account definition from your Agent configuration.
-Depending on how you installed Agent, this configuration could be in the `armory-agent.yml` data section of a `ConfigMap` or in the `armory-agent.yml` file in the Agent pod.
+Depending on how you installed Agent, this configuration could be in the `armory-agent.yml` data section of a `ConfigMap` or in the `armory-agent.yml` file in the Armory Agent pod.
 * Add the account definition to the source that Clouddriver uses.

 ## Permissions format

-Permissions for the Agent use a format that is slightly different than the format that Clouddriver uses for permissions.
+Permissions for the Armory Agent use a format that is slightly different than the format that Clouddriver uses for permissions.
 Define your permissions like this:

 ```
 kubernetes: